basscss/basscss/README.md

 Import the `basscss.scss` file then use the utility classes or @extend them to build more complex components.
 You can also adjust several variables, including the font stack and base spacing unit.

 ### SASS @extend Example
+*Use this with caution.
+It's really easy to make your CSS hairy using @extend.*
     // Media Object
     .media, .media-body {
       @extend .clearfix;